Poseidon Sciences R&D conducts efficacy testing on a wide range of insect pests:

 3. POSITIVE CONTROL (commercially comparable product at project sponsor’s choice as test reference; provided by the project sponsor)

 Determination of the Protection Time, i.e., the period of time elapsed after exposure of the arm in the cage and the first confirmed bite of the mosquito.
-The Protection time signals that the product had already reached its maximum period of protection against mosquito bite.
+The Protection time signals that the product had already reached its maximum period of protection against mosquito bites.

 2. Field Testing of Mosquito Repellents